-Tranche I, consisting of JOD 40 million, committed at signing and used to refinance GAM’s existing debt to release funds for a comprehensive solid waste crisis response programme.
-Tranche 1 is co-financed by a GBP 5 million investment grant for urgently needed solid waste investments.
+- Tranche I, consisting of JOD 40 million, committed at signing and used to refinance GAM's existing debt to release funds for a comprehensive solid waste crisis response programme.
+Tranche 1 is co-financed by a GBP 5 million investment grant by an international donor for urgently needed solid waste investments.

-The first component under Tranche II (Tranche II-A) was signed on 10 May 2017, for the construction of a fifth cell at Al-Ghabawi Landfill and its associated leachate lagoons.
+- Tranche II-A: signed on 10 May 2017, for the construction of a fifth cell at Al-Ghabawi Landfill and its associated leachate lagoons.
 The component is financed by a JOD 3.25 million EBRD loan and a GBP 4.25 investment grant.

 In addition, in the solid waste sector, EBRD provided GAM a USD 13 million sovereign-guaranteed loan in 2015 to finance the construction of a landfill gas recovery system at the Al-Ghabawi landfill site under a design, build and operate contract.
 The loan was co-financed by an up to USD 5 million loan funded by the Green Energy Special Fund ("GESF") administered by the EBRD.

 The financing package forms part of the EBRD's Refugee Crisis Response Programme.
 GAM, which hosts around 30 per cent of the Syrian refugee population in Jordan, is largely affected by the on-going refugee influx.
 This places a heavy strain on Amman's municipal infrastructure and in particular on the solid waste management system.
 There is an urgent need to strengthen GAM's resilience as well as to optimise its financing, and Tranche I will allow GAM to liberate urgently needed funds to enable it to deal with the on-going challenges.